Join Us For a Year of Pincushions!

 Some non-fabric supplies that will come in handy are as follows:

 - A fusible woven interfacing: to line your pincushion panels before assembly.
 We are using a brand called ShapeFlex.
 The interfacing adds integrity to your pincushion shapes and makes them stronger.

 - Fusible web: For machine applique, you will need a fusible web.
 We recommend Heat’n Bond Lite for most uses.
 Another lovely brand that is less stiff is Soft Fuse.

 - Lightweight Starch or sizing: We prefer Mary Ellen Best Press for most purposes.

 - Thread, general purpose for hand and machine: We are using mostly Auriful 50wt Cotton Mako.
-However, for hand applique, we are using YLI silk thread, which has a lovely ability to hide itself and become invisible in the final project.
+However, for the hand applique, we are using YLI silk thread, which has a lovely ability to hide and become invisible in the final project.